triestpa/Open-Cryptochat/README.md

 ```
 <br>

-This code will allow us to trigger an operation on the WebWorker thread and receive the result with a single line of code.
-This can be a very useful helper function in any project that outsources processing to WebWorkers.
+This code will allow us to trigger an operation on the web worker thread and receive the result with a single line of code.
+This can be a very useful helper function in any project that outsources processing to web workers.

 ## 4 - Key Exchange

-Now that our WebWorker is in place, we'll configure the app to generate and exchange the public keys of each user.
+Now that our WebWorker is in place, we'll configure the app to generate and exchange public keys for each user.

 ### 4.0 - Add Server-Side Socket Listener To Transmit Public Keys